 The release fraction of fission products from the core is depicted in Fig. 5.56 for iodine, Fig. 5.57 for caesium, Fig. 5.58 for xenon, and Fig. 5.59 for barium.
 Where available, the following diagrams include error bars corresponding to the experimental uncertainty (1 standard deviation).
-Both versions are delivering very similar results.
-Some deviations can be found, but overall they are not significant.
+Both versions ATHLET-CD 3.3/3.3.1 show nearly the same results, while differences can be observed for some elements compared to ATHLET-CD 3.2.1, but overall they are not significant.
 The noble gases, such as Xe, are very well predicted, as well as the total amount of iodine, though the actual release dynamic is overestimated.